UPDATE: The application for freelance dance workers seeking funding for the month of June closed on Wednesday, June 17, 2020 at 5:00 p.m.

 - 496 applications were received for the month of May, and 267 grants were awarded to a total of 178 unique grantees, including 25 grants for New Jersey state based dance workers, totaling $133,500.

-- 267 grants will be made in the month of June, including 25 grants for New Jersey state based dance workers, totaling $133,500.
+- 245 applications were received for the month of June, and 222 grants were awarded to a total of 85 unique grantees, including 16 grants for New Jersey state based dance workers, totaling $111,000.

 Dance Making Organizations